So Much To See...

 The Jungle, Puerto Vallarta

 Sometimes it is really fun to go off the beaten path.
-When we took some time to explore Puerto Vallarta by renting a jeep, heading into the outback and exploring the jungle.
-It was amazing.
+We have traveled to Puerto Vallarta a few times, but on one venture, we took some time to explore the area by renting a jeep.
+We headed into the outback and explored the jungle – without a tour guide – and it was amazing!
 The film Predator was filmed back in the jungle and some of the structures were still there.
 This one was turned into a super cool restaurant over the water.
 There were wild pigs and crocs all around us!
-This was one of the most memorable, fantastic experiences I’ve ever had.
+It was one of the most memorable, fantastic experiences I’ve ever had.

 The Mission at Santa Barbara